soundxyz/sound-protocol/spec.md

     -   `SoundEditionV1.editionMaxMintable` - maximum number of tokens that can be minted for the edition.
         -   Can be initialized with any value up to `type(uint32).max`.
         -   Can be reduced by owner or admins after initialization down to any point above or equal to the current token count.
+    -   The maximum number of tokens that can be minted is constrained by `editionMaxMintable`.
+        -   Before `editionCutoffTime`, this value is `editionMaxMintableUpper`.
+        -   After (inclusive) `editionCutoffTime`, this value is the maximum of `editionMaxMintableLower` and `totalMinted()`.
 -   Access control
     -   Implements [solady `OwnableRoles`](https://github.com/Vectorized/solady/blob/main/src/auth/OwnableRoles.sol).
     -   Roles can be granted & revoked for addresses. ex: